This document will highlight the Data protection policy for The Garioch Partnership referred to as TGP.

 - Notifying you of the types of personal information that we may hold about you and what we do with that information;

 - Ensuring you understand our rules and the legal standards for handling personal information relating to staff and others;

 - Clarifying the responsibilities and duties of all in respect of data protection and data security.

-The Board of Trustees have overall responsibility for ensuring that all personal information is handled in compliance with the law and chairperson has an appointed Data Protection Officer with day to day responsibility for data processing and data security.
+The Board of Trustees has overall responsibility for ensuring that all personal information is handled in compliance with the law and the Chairperson has an appointed Data Protection Officer with day to day responsibility for data processing and data security.

 Any breach of this policy will be taken seriously.

 3. Personal Information

 - Which relates to a living individual who can be identified either

 from that information in isolation or by reading it together with other

 - Which is stored electronically or on paper in a filing system